jonathanhogg/flitter/README.md

 - `clock` - the time in seconds since the "start" of the main clock, this will adjust when the tempo or quantum is changed to keep the value of `beat` constant, so it's generally not a particularly useful value
 - `performance` - a value in the range [0.5 ..
-1.5] that represents how well
+2.0] that increases fractionally
-    the engine is doing at maintaining the target frame rate (usually 60fps, but configurable with a command-line option) – above 1.0 means that the engine has cycles to spare and below this means the frame rate is dipping
+    if the engine has time to spare and decreases fractionally if it is missing the target framerate; this value can be multiplied into variable loads in the code, e.g., number of things on screen, to maintain framerate

 `!window`s composite their children and a `!canvas` is transparent until drawn into.